Applications

 Getting Wiser about Wildfires

 PACE is set to help track and study the fine particulate matter that is emitted into the atmosphere as fires burn.
-PACE's atmospheric data will be used for a broad range of applications, including events such as wildfires.
+PACE's atmospheric data are used for a broad range of applications, including events such as wildfires.
 As wildfires burn through fuels, large amounts of fine particulate matter are emitted into the atmosphere and mix with gases to become aerosols.
-PACE's three science instruments – the Ocean Color Instrument (OCI) and two polarimeters – will provide information on the atmospheric concentration of wildfire-related aerosols.
-The multi-angle polarimeters, SPEXone and HARP2, will reduce the uncertainty of smoke plume injection height and aerosol height profiles.
+PACE's three science instruments – the Ocean Color Instrument (OCI) and two polarimeters – can provide information on the atmospheric concentration of wildfire-related aerosols.
+The multi-angle polarimeters, SPEXone and HARP2, can reduce the uncertainty of smoke plume injection height and aerosol height profiles.

 Read "PACE's Applications for Wildfires" (NASA Applied Sciences)